bitnami/containers/bitnami/prestashop/README.md

 # Prerequisites

 To run this application you need Docker Engine 1.10.0.
-Docker Compose is recomended with a version 1.6.0 or later.
+Docker Compose is recommended with a version 1.6.0 or later.

 ## Run PrestaShop with a Database Container